Protests, Riots, Justice, and the Rule of Law

 Police and Governments Respond to the Unrest

 A second major question facing citizens is how local, state, and national government should respond during this time of protest.
 President Donald Trump has called for a strong police, and even military, response.8 This has led many Americans to debate the best path forward in responding to the violence that surrounds the protests.
-Here are some resources that may help you explore this question with your students:
+Here are some resources that may help you explore government responses to protests with your students:

 - Radley Balko explores this question in an article published shortly after the protests in Ferguson in 2014.